Phishing-Attacks/WiFi-Login/README.md

 # WiFi Login Phisher
 ### Simple WiFi Login Phishing Page made for targeting  admin passcode

 ### Note: This tool is not made to be used for harming others, it is made for educational purposes only.
 I am not responsible for your actions.
-Kindly, don't misuse this tool.
+Don't misuse this tool.

 ## Features